aimms/documentation/pro/rest-api.rst

 Example: Using Postman to Publish an App
 -----------------------------------------
-This is an example on how to use `Postman <https://www.postman.com/>`_ in order to perform CRUD operations an AIMMS applications (.aimmspack) using the PRO RESt API:
+This is an example on how to use `Postman <https://www.postman.com/>`_ in order to perform CRUD operations an AIMMS applications (.aimmspack) using the PRO REST API:

 1. Start in the Postman request view: